The Proms Arena

 Come face to face with SEA LIFE Blackpool’s hungriest resident.
 This unique experience gives you the chance to feed Phoenix the green sea turtle and learn about this endangered species.

-from £75.00Step into the majestic Blackpool Tower Ballroom for an experience like no other.
+From £75.00Step into the majestic Blackpool Tower Ballroom for an experience like no other.
 With stunning architecture, live music and treats galore, Afternoon Tea here is highly recommended.

-from £60.00A new festival is born as Outer Waves takes over Invisible Wind Factory and Make Liverpool over two days this May.
+From £60.00A new festival is born as Outer Waves takes over Invisible Wind Factory and Make Liverpool over two days this May.

-from £3.00‘Bees: A Story of Survival’ seamlessly marries art and science to tell the fascinating story of bees and their essential role in nature.
+From £15.00‘Bees: A Story of Survival’ seamlessly marries art and science to tell the fascinating story of bees and their essential role in nature.

-free entryWinner of the Good Food Award’s coveted Chippy of the Year award on multiple occasions, Harrowside is a great choice for fish and chips in Blackpool.
+From £12.00Winner of the Good Food Award’s coveted Chippy of the Year award on multiple occasions, Harrowside is a great choice for fish and chips in Blackpool.

 Set just south of Blackpool Pleasure Beach, guests will find Number One South Beach has stunning sea views, a stylish restaurant and its own golf simulator.